-[14] Genesis 12:5 "And the people [soul-nehphesh] whom they had acquired" New King James Version ["soul" in King James Version].

-[15] Genesis 12:13 "That I [soul-nehphesh] may live because of you" New King James Version ["soul" in King James Version].

-[16] Genesis 14:21 "Give me the persons [soul-nehphesh] and take the goods" King James Version.

-[17] Genesis 17:14 "That person [soul-nehphesh] shall be cut off" New King James Version.

-[18] Genesis 19:17 "Escape for your life [soul-nehphesh]" King James Version.

-[19] Genesis 19:19 "Saving my life [soul-nehphesh]" King James Version.
+- (14) Genesis 12:5 "And the people (soul-nehphesh) whom they had acquired" New King James Version ("soul" in King James Version) - (15) Genesis 12:13 "That I (soul-nehphesh) may live because of you" New King James Version ("soul" in King James Version.)
+Do you wonder why this was translated, "That I may live" and not "That my soul may live?" - (16) Genesis 14:21 "Give me the persons (soul-nehphesh) and take the goods" King James Version.
+Can anyone give immortal souls to another person? - (17) Genesis 17:14 "That person (soul-nehphesh) shall be cut off" New King James Version - (18) Genesis 19:17 "Escape for your life (soul-nehphesh)" King James Version - (19) Genesis 19:19 "Saving my life (soul-nehphesh)" King James Version

-In the first nineteen times nehphesh is used it is translated "soul"
+In the first nineteen times nehphesh is used it is translated "soul."

 - Only three times in the King James Version

 - None in the New King James Version

 - None in the New American Standard Version

 - None in the New Revised Standard Version

-- None in the New International Version.
+- None in the New International Version

-[20] Genesis 19:20 "That my life [soul-nehphesh] may be saved" New American Standard Version [Translated soul for the fourth time in the King James Version and first time in the New King James Version].
+- (20) Genesis 19:20 "That my life (soul-nehphesh) may be saved" New American Standard Version (Translated soul for the fourth time in the King James Version, but only for the first time in the New King James Version).
+Do you wonder how did the translators of the New King James Version did not think this word means "soul" in the nineteen times it was used before this, but changed their minds this time?

-[21] Genesis 23:8 "If it be your mind [soul-nehphesh]" King James Version
+- (21) Genesis 23:8 "If it be your mind (soul-nehphesh)" King James Version.

-[22] Genesis 27:4 "So that I may bless you before I [soul-nehphesh] die" New Revised Standard Version.

-- "So that I [nehphesh] may bless you before I die" Revised Standard Version, New Revised Standard Version - "So that I [nehphesh] may give you my blessing before I die" New International Version - "So that I [nehphesh] may give you my blessing before I die" Revised English Bible

-- "To give you my [nehphesh] blessing before I die" Amplified Bible - "That I [nehphesh] may give you my special blessing before I die" New American Bible - "Then I [nehphesh] will bless you before I die" New Century Version - "Then I [nehphesh] will pronounce the blessing that belongs to you, my firstborn son, before I die" New Living Translation - "I [nehphesh] want to eat it once more and give you by blessing before I die" Contemporary English Version - "That I [nehphesh] may eat of it, [preparatory] to giving you [as my first-born] my blessing before I die" Amplified Bible - "That my soul [nehphesh] may bless thee before I die" King James Version.
+- (22) Genesis 27:4 "So that I (soul-nehphesh) may bless you before I die" New Revised Standard Version. - "So that I (nehphesh) may bless you before I die" Revised Standard Version, New Revised Standard Version - "So that I (nehphesh) may give you my blessing before I die" New International Version - "So that I (nehphesh) may give you my blessing before I die" Revised English Bible - "To give you my (nehphesh) blessing before I die" Amplified Bible - "That I (nehphesh) may give you my special blessing before I die" New American Bible - "Then I (nehphesh) will bless you before I die" New Century Version - "Then I (nehphesh) will pronounce the blessing that belongs to you, my firstborn son, before I die" New Living Translation - "I (nehphesh) want to eat it once more and give you by blessing before I die" Contemporary English Version - "That I (nehphesh) may eat of it, (preparatory) to giving you (as my first-born) my blessing before I die" Amplified Bible - "That my soul (nehphesh) may bless thee before I die" King James Version.
 How would Isaac's son know if he were blessed by an "immaterial invisible" no substance part of a person that he could not see?
 By this time, hundreds of years after Genesis 1:1, the King James translators must have been desperate to be able to put "soul" into the Bible.